Nitryl azide

-Nitryl azide (tetranitrogen dioxide) is an unstable nitrogen oxide consisting of a covalent nitrogen–nitrogen bond between a nitro group and an azide.
+Nitryl azide (tetranitrogen dioxide) is an inorganic compound with the chemical formula N3\sNO2|auto=1.
+It is an unstable nitrogen oxide consisting of a covalent nitrogen–nitrogen bond between a nitro group and an azide group.
 It has been detected by infrared spectroscopy as a short-lived product of the reaction between sodium azide and nitronium hexafluoroantimonate:

 The compound quickly decomposes to form nitrous oxide.
-Calculations suggest this process that occurs via an oxatetrazole oxide intermediate:
+Calculations suggest that this process occurs via an oxatetrazole oxide intermediate: